SmartFoodTracker/SmartFoodTrackerDE2/software/barcode_scanner/README.md

-## Overview of Repository
+# Overview of this directory

-`main.c`: root of project, barcode ISR, processing task, and LCD writing code
+`main.c`: Simple MicroC/OS-II test program.
+`barcode_scanner.c`: All source for the barcode_scanner driver.
+`barcode_scanner.h`: Header for the barcode_scanner driver.